 \item Observer (Adelaide, SA) 13 Apr 1929 p.
 19. Codes in Smoke.

 The Aborigines are adept in producing ``smokes'' that convey meanings to distant observers.
 They have codes that are well understood over hundreds of miles.
 The ``bush telegraph'' has beaten the wires sometimes with news that was important to them.
-Distant tribes are invited to corroboree by smoke signals.
-Defiance to an enemy is smoke-written in the sky.
+Invitations to distant tribes to corroboree or defiance to an enemy are smoke-written in the sky.
 A warning signal usually is a slender column of pale-coloured smoke.
-A heavy column means ``Come at once'' among certain tribes.
+A heavy column means ``Come at once''.

-\item The Land (Sydney, NSW), 28 Dec 1934 p.
+\item The Land (Sydney), 28 Dec 1934 p.
 11. Smoke Telegraphy of the Aborigines.
 By E. S. Sorenson.

 Aborigines were always on the lookout for signal smokes.
-They kept their home atmosphere as clear as possible, and were equally careful away from camp, for in daytime a smoking cook-fire interfered with the transmission of messages.
 Smoke was the Aborigines' telegraph, and they could manipulate it with wonderful skill.

-In some \textit{towris}, when a hunter had discovered an abundance of game he called his brothers to the spot by sending up a column of smoke, followed after a pause by a single cloud or puff.
+In some \textit{towris}, when a hunter had discovered an abundance of game he called his brothers by sending up a column of smoke, followed after a pause by a single cloud or puff.
 A straight column without a succeeding cloud meant that an enemy or a stranger was coming; a column broken at regular intervals announced the coming of friends.
 An enumerated series of small clouds was sent up by covering the fire with a skin or sheet of bark or a thick bush and uncovering smartly.

-Spirals were made by moving the cloaking material around the rising smoke.
+Spirals were made by moving the material around the rising smoke.